soraxas/firmware/README.md

     - `arg1` - total timeout of the resolution.
 If the timeout is exceeded and the switcher key (the key which activated the macro) is still being held, goto to secondary action is issued.
 Recommended value is 350ms.
     - `arg2` - safety margin delay.
 If the postponed key is released first, we still wait for this delay (or for timeout of the arg1 delay - whichever happens first).
 If the switcher key is released within this delay (starting counting at release of the key), the switcher key is still taken to have been released first.
 Recommended value is between 0 and `arg1`.
 If only three arguments are passed, this argument defaults to `arg1`.
     - `arg3`/`arg4` - primary/secondary action macro action index.
 When the resolution is finished, the macro jumps to one of the two indices (I.e., this command is a conditional goTo.).
+- Postponing mechanisms.
+We allow postponing key activations in order to allow deciding between some scenarios depending on the next pressed key.
+The following commands either use this feature or allow control of the queue.
+  - `postponeKeys` modifier prefixed before another command keeps the firmware in postponing mode.
+Some commands apply this modifier implicitly.
+See MODIFIER section.
+  - `postponeNext <n>` command will apply `postponeKeys` modifier on the current command and following next n commands (macro actions).
+  - `resolveSecondary` allows resolution of secondary roles depending on the next key - this allows us to accurately distinguish random press from intentional press of shortcut via secondary role.
+See `resolveSecondary` entry under Layer switching.
+  - `consumePending <n>` will remove n records from the queue.
+  - `resolveNextKeyId` will wait for next key press.
+When the next key is pressed, it will type a unique identifier identifying the pressed hardware key.
+  - `resolveNextKeyEq <queue idx> <key id> <timeout> <adr1> <adr2> will wait for next (n) key press(es).
+When the key press happens, it will compare its id with the `<key id>` argument.
+If the id equals, it issues goto to adr1.
+Otherwise, to adr2.
+See examples.
+    - `arg1 - queue idx` idx of key to compare, indexed from 0.
+Typically 0, if we want to resolve the key after next key then 1, etc.
+    - `arg2 - key id` key id obtained by `resolveNextKeyId`.
+This is static identifier of the hardware key.
+    - `arg3 - timeout` timeout.
+If not enough keys is pressed within the time, goto to `arg5` is issued.
+    - `arg4 - adr1` index of macro action to go to if the `arg1`th next key's hardware identifier equals `arg2`.
+    - `arg5 - adr2` index of macro action to go to otherwise.
 - Conditions are checked before processing the rest of the command.
 If the condition does not hold, the rest of the command is skipped entirelly.
 If the command is evaluated multiple times (i.e., if it internally consists of multiple steps, such as the delay, which is evaluated repeatedly until the desired time has passed), the condition is evaluated only in the first iteration.
   - `ifDoubletap/ifNotDoubletap` is true if previous played macro had the same index and finished at most 250ms ago
   - `ifInterrupted/ifNotInterrupted` is true if a keystroke action or mouse action was triggered during macro runtime.
 Allows fake implementation of secondary roles.
 Also allows interruption of cycles.